samihadatta/workshop-static-page-generators/README.md

 ```
 Here, you are passing ```default``` as the layout file you want to use to create the html file for the about page, and ```About``` as the title to be used in ```page.title``` on that page.

 12. Now go to ```http://localhost:4000/about.html``` in your browser.
 You should see your newly created about page!

-This feature is frequently used to generate blog posts, which we wil now do.
+This Markdown feature is also frequently used to generate blog posts, which we wil now do.
 In terminal, go into your ```_layouts``` directory and do ```touch blog.html```.
 This will contain the layout for our blog posts.
 In that file, paste the following:
 ```html
 <!doctype html>